Motorcycle License in Ohio

-NOTE: Provided you're 21 or older and not within your renewal period, the expiration date of your license will remain the same.
+NOTE: Unless you are under 21 years old, the expiration date of your license will remain the same.
 When adding a motorcycle endorsement to your Ohio license while within your renewal period, the endorsement is added at no additional charge.

 To take your Motorcycle Endorsement Skills Test, you must present:

 - Eye protection.